 - Start/stop/reference summary: Use this view to find out where the control comes from if the drive is not starting or stopping as expected, or runs at an undesired speed. - Limit status: Use this view to find out whether any limitations are active if the drive is running at undesired speed. - Active faults: Use this view to see currently active faults and how to fix and reset them. - Active warnings: Use this view to see currently active warnings and how to fix them. - Active inhibits: Use this view to see the active inhibits and how to fix them.
-In addition, in the Clock, region, display menu you can disable (enabled by default) and pop-up views showing information on inhibits when you try to start the drive but it is prevented. - Fault & event log: Use this view to see the list of faults, warnings and other events that have occurred in the drive. - Fieldbus: Use this view to see the status information and sent and received data from fieldbus for troubleshooting. - Load profile: Use this view to see the status information of load distribution (that is, drive running time spent on each load level) and peak load levels.
+In addition, in the Clock, region, display menu you can disable (enabled by default) and pop-up views showing information on inhibits when you try to start the drive but it is prevented. - Fault and event log: Shows lists faults and other events. - Fieldbus: Use this view to find out status information and sent and received data from fieldbus. - Motor summary: Use this view to find out motor nominal values, control mode and whether ID run has been completed.

-- Menu Diagnostics - Menu Primary settings Clock, region, display Show inhibit pop-up
+- Menu Diagnostics - Menu Primary settings Clock, region, display Show inhibit pop-up.